-This is a favorite to get your less motivated kids to move!
+This is a favorite to get less motivated kids to move!
 Choose 10 animals and act like that animal.
 A crawling worm is great for upper body and core work.
 A chicken requires a lot of thigh work and arm work (clucking).
 A flamingo has to balance on one leg.
-A bear has to cross the river on all fours to go get his salmon, and of course there is the famous yoga position: Downward Facing Dog which will stretch the hamstrings while strengthen the core, shoulders and arms.
+A bear has to cross the river on all fours to go get his salmon, and of course there is the famous yoga position—Downward Facing Dog—which will stretch the hamstrings while strengthen the core, shoulders and arms.

-If you have a child who is challenged in some way, partnering him up with a friend can really help.
-Look for a good athlete who is kind and understanding, patient and selfless who will patiently help their friend through moves, positions, games and exercise.
+If you have a child who is challenged in some way, partnering them up with a friend can help.
+Look for someone who is kind and understanding, patient and selfless who will help their friend through moves, positions, games and exercise.
 Both individuals can check up on one another and motivate each other to work out.
 You can work on sports skills, exercise, cardio, weight lifting or coordination skills with a partner.

 Level the Playing Field